algorismes/algorismes.github.io/_pages/about.md

 ## Public service and other activities

-+ 2021.
-Consultant to [DataCity Lab](https://www.datacitylab.com/) for the [reduction of energy poverty](https://www.datacitylab.com/energy-poverty-barcelona) of the vulnerable population in Barcelona.
++ Consultant to [DataCity Lab](https://www.datacitylab.com/) for the [reduction of energy poverty](https://www.datacitylab.com/energy-poverty-barcelona) of the vulnerable population in Barcelona.
+2021.
++ Member of the Advisory Committee for Unique Infrastructures, Ministerio de Ciencia e Innovación, Spain.
+2021-...
++ Member of the Advisory Committee for Next Generation EU Strategy at the Universitat de Barcelona.

 # Highlights

+---

+**July 2021** -

 **September 2020** - An [app](https://rb.gy/5mkfbj) developed by [@ICGCat](https://www.icgc.cat/) that combines satellite data, big data, and artificial intelligence in order to monitor the use of water resources has won the top prize at this year’s European Space Agency [@esa](https://www.esa.int/) Space App Camp.
 This work is part of a successful industrial doctorate collaboration between @ICGCat and @datascienceUB @UniBarcelona @MatesInfoUB about the use of advanced deep learning methods for analyzing satellite data.